Overview

 Most issues arise only when the transfer is changed to an expense category.

-Your reports will show:
+Your reports now show:

 $2,000 in original purchases

-$2,000 credit card payment
+$2,000 for the payment

-In reality, you only spent $2,000.
+Total: $4,000 — but you only spent $2,000.

 The Exception: Interest and Fees

 The credit card payment itself is not an expense.
+But interest and certain fees are.

 Interest charges